knative/docs/docs/eventing/getting-started.md

 ## Setting up Eventing subcomponents

-Before you start to send events, you need to create the components needed to move the events.
+Before you start to send events, you need to create the components needed to transport the events.
 This guide walks you through creating each Eventing subcomponent.

 ### Configuring namespace for eventing